 Some vespid species are known as solitary.
 However, there are exemptions such as paper wasps and bald-faced hornets.
-They are social and inclined in building large colonies.
+They are social and inclined to build large colonies.

-The workers in a wasp colony in areas located in the northern latitude die because of cold weather and starvation.
+The workers in a wasp colony in areas located in the northern latitude died because of cold weather and starvation.

 Not everyone is gone as the queen survives.
 After mating, she finds a safe place to spend the winter and re-establish a colony.
 Beware, as it can get into your house for shelter.